Catherine22/ClassLoader/README.md

 findLoadedClass(name);
 ```

-Step2, if the class is not found, we check if the class has already been loaded with the parent.
+Step2, when the class is not found, check if the class has already been loaded with the parent.

 ```java
 if (parent != null) {